 mySandwich('ham', 'cheese');

-You can see this in action here.
-If you open your developer tools, you’ll see an error that says “undefined is not a function” (or something similar) that appears after the initial alert message.
+If you look at the console, you’ll see an error that says “Uncaught TypeError: callback is not a function” (or something similar) that appears after the initial console message.

 To make the callback optional, we can just do this: